 Children who have struggled with learning to read and write often have developed low self esteem or an aversion to reading.
 They know they are smart!
 This fact makes it even more frustrating for them.
 Often, what is needed, is one-on-one instruction in reading and spelling using an approach that is direct, explicit, multi-sensory, structured, sequential, diagnostic, and prescriptive.
 These are the components of the Orton-Gillingham Approach (OG) https://www.ortonacademy.org/resources/what-is-the-orton-gillingham-approach/.

-I am an OG trained reading tutor.
-I have a B.S. in Early Childhood Education from Loyola University Chicago, Montessori Primary Teacher Certification from the American Montessori Society and over 25 years of experience working with children.
+I am an OG trained reading tutor and have been working with children 1:1 and in small groups since 2019.
+I have a B.S. in Early Childhood Education from Loyola University Chicago, Montessori Primary Teacher Certification from the American Montessori Society and over 30 years of experience working with children.

 What to expect: